scikit-learn-contrib/hiclass/README.md

 - Phone / video calls to discuss your specific use case and get recommendations
 - Private discussions over Slack or Mattermost

-Please reach out to us at fabio.malchermiranda@hpi.de.
+Please reach out to fabio.malchermiranda@hpi.de.

 ## Contributing